NanoIC metrology services

 • High-angle annular dark-field imaging (HAADF)

-• High-angle annular dark-field scanning transmission electron microscopy (HAADF-STEM)
+• High-angle annular dark-field scanning transmission electron microscopy (HAADF-STEM), available in 2026

 • Conductive atomic force microscopy (C-AFM)